 My favorite quote I have hanging on my wall goes something like: “Life does not get better by chance, it gets better by choice” by Jim Rohn.
 Bad things happen to people all the time.
 While it may not be your fault, it is your responsibility to find ways to better your life.

 We All Have A Unifying Purpose

 The most important thing I learned is to shift my focus from my career to my relationships and experiences.
 I learned that I am so much more than a physical therapist.
 I’m a husband, brother, son, uncle, reliable friend, exercise enthusiast, financial fanatic, blogger, amateur photographer, perpetual learner and so much more.

-Our unifying purpose is to be the difference in all the lives we touch throughout our life.
+I believe our unifying purpose is to be the difference in all the lives we touch throughout our life.
 So make a positive impact on those who matter to you.
 Allow yourself to laugh and make others laugh and most importantly, create memories and experiences you won’t forget.

 Art is the founder of Flexcents, a blog created in 2018 to help others reach their fitness and financial goals through sharing insights as a physical therapist, personal finance nerd, and self-directed investor.